-1) In year 2016, a construction company had submitted a dispute to the Arbitration Institute, the Arbitration Office, Court of Justice, demanding the Company's subsidiary for additional payments of construction plus interest, including returning letters of guarantee for advanced received and for contractual performance of construction contract.
+In year 2016, a construction company had submitted a dispute to the Arbitration Institute, the Arbitration Office, Court of Justice, demanding the Company's subsidiary for additional payments of construction plus interest, including returning letters of guarantee for advanced received and for contractual performance of construction contract.

-In year 2019, a subsidiary received arbitration award ordering the subsidiary to pay construction fee for the portions that was constructed, compensation for construction fee and value-added tax in total amount of Baht 36.77 million with interest 7.5% per annum commencing from the date that arbitration award was executed until full payment is made and the subsidiary had to return the retention payable in the amount of Baht 12.33 million, including return of the letter of guarantee on advance received and the letter of guarantee on performance of the construction to the constructor.
+In year 2019, a subsidiary received arbitration award ordering the subsidiary to pay construction fee for the portions that was constructed, compensation for construction fee and value-added tax in total amount of Baht 36.77 million with interest 7.5% per annum, commencing from the date that arbitration award was executed until full payment is made and the subsidiary had to return the retention payable in the amount of Baht 12.33 million, including return of the letter of guarantee on advance received and the letter of guarantee on performance of the construction to the constructor.
 However, managements of the subsidiary submitted a lawsuit into the court.

 In year 2020, the subsidiary received civil court judgment ordering the subsidiary to comply with such arbitration award.
-Managements of the subsidiary requested an appeal for such judgement.

 On February 25, 2021, the subsidiary appealed against the judgment of the Civil Court to the Supreme Court and the constructor filed an appealed against on May 27, 2021.
 On June 23, 2021, the subsidiary submitted a request for suspension of judgment execution which is in the process of the Supreme Court.
 On November 16, 2021, the subsidiary received the Notification letter regarding the seizure of the condominium units of the subsidiary from the Legal Execution Department.
-On December 15, 2021, the subsidiary filed the request for protection of benefits during the legal execution and the request for withdrawal of the legal execution.
+On December 15, 2021, the subsidiary filed the request for protection of benefits during the legal execution.
 On February 7, 2022, the Civil Court dismissed the request for protection of benefits during the legal execution and send the request for enforcement benefits protection to the Supreme Court.